Automated Alignment between Elicitation Interviews and Requirements: Experimental Setup

+\item \textit{System Description Dataset}: a textual system description with corresponding user stories ~\cite{santosuser}. \ul{Note}: While this dataset does not originate from interviews, we want to assess whether our method would also work for non-conversational data.
+Here, we cannot build chunks based on speaker turns, but instead split at newlines. \end{enumerate}

+To the best of our knowledge, no public dataset explicitly annotates which segments of a natural language source (interview transcripts or descriptions) support individual user stories.
+Existing work either evaluates user stories in isolation~\cite{yamani2025leveraging,quattrocchi2025can}, or compares generated stories against a reference set, without grounding them in the originating text~\cite{sharma2025evaluating,ronanki2022chatgpt}.
+Korn \textit{et al.}~ \cite{korn2025llmrei} mark whether high-level requirements are present in a transcript, but do not identify their exact location.
+In contrast, our annotated datasets explicitly target \emph{source grounding} by providing manually created alignments between user stories and corresponding chunks of the source text.
-We created manual annotations for two private student projects (each from a different domain) and two public datasets (Table~\ref{tab:datasets_test}).
-Annotating all possible pairs of chunks and user stories is infeasible, as this grows with $|C|\times|S|$.
-Instead, we adopted a similarity-driven protocol:

-\begin{enumerate}[noitemsep,leftmargin=*] \item For each user story, we retrieved candidate chunks in decreasing order of embedding similarity. \item We selected the top--5 non-overlapping chunks (given our stride-based chunking). \item If in the top–5 candidates we couldn't assign at least two positive matchings, we extended the ranking until we reached at least two positives. \item When we knew from prior reading that a specific chunk was the most suitable support, we included it even if it had not appeared in the first candidates. \end{enumerate}
+{\textbf{Annotation Protocol.}} We manually annotated {matching pairs for} two private student projects (from different domains) and the public datasets (Table~\ref{tab:datasets_test}).
+Exhaustively annotating all chunk-story pairs is infeasible due to the $|C|\times|S|$ complexity, so we adopted a similarity-driven protocol: \begin{enumerate} \item For each user story, we retrieved source chunks ranked by decreasing embedding similarity using all-mpnet-base-v2; \item We selected the top-5 non-overlapping chunks (given stride-based chunking); \item If fewer than two positive matchings were found among the top-5, we extended the ranking until at least two positives were identified; \item When we knew from prior reading that a specific chunk was the most suitable support, we included it even if it was not in the top candidates. \end{enumerate}

-This process led to a {balanced yet feasible} set of annotated examples.
+This process led to a {balanced yet feasible} set of annotated examples, {which are used exclusively to evaluate the pairwise chunk--story matching step.}

-We assessed inter-annotator reliability on a sample using Fleiss’ $\kappa$ with three annotators.
-The overall agreement is $\kappa{=}0.470$ (\emph{moderate} agreement); additional details are provided in Appendix~\ref{sec:additional}.
+We assessed inter-annotator reliability on a sample (50 chunk-story couples taken from two projects) using Fleiss’ $\kappa$ with three annotators.
+The overall agreement is $\kappa{=}0.470$ (\emph{moderate} agreement), indicating that agreement between humans is also challenging and opens up future directions (see Sect.~\ref{sec:discussion}).
+Additional details are in the online appendix.